 Following the reinsurance agreement with National Indemnity, responsibility for paying claims and collecting reinsurance falls to RMSL.
 As a result, the Group's key area of risk is the ability of National Indemnity to pay amounts as they fall due under the retrocession agreement.
-National Indemnity has been awarded the highest credit rating by Standard and Poor's.
-The Berkshire Hathaway Group, of which National Indemnity is a wholly owned subsidiary, also carries the highest credit rating of Fitch and AM Best.
-To manage the Group's risk in this area further, the Group is entitled to require National Indemnity to post a letter of credit or to establish a trust fund equal to 102% or 125% of its net liabilities under the agreement (providing that this does not exceed the reinsurance cover purchased) plus estimated operating expenses, if National Indemnity's rating drops below AA- or A-, respectively.
+Throughout the year National Indemnity was rated AAA by Moody's Investor Services, its highest available rating, although this has since been reduced to Aa1, its second highest available rating.
+National Indemnity continues to have the highest credit rating of AAA awarded by Standard & Poor's.
+The Berkshire Hathaway Group, of which National Indemnity is a wholly owned subsidiary, also carries the highest credit rating of AM Best although Fitch reduced the rating to AA+ from AAA during the year.

+To manage the Group's risk in this area further, the Group is entitled to require National Indemnity to post a letter of credit or to establish a trust fund equal to 102% or 125% of its net liabilities under the agreement (providing that this does not exceed the reinsurance cover purchased) plus estimated operating expenses, if National Indemnity's rating drops below AA-or A-, respectively.